learlab/jupyter-development-dockers/README.md

 This image comes with the basic workflow tools we use in our lab such as git, GitHub CLI, and a GitHub GUI extension for the JupyterLab interface.

-The image also comes preloaded with the correct version of CUDA and CUDA-enabled distributions of PyToch, SpaCy, and Huggingface's Transformers.
+The image also comes preloaded with the correct version of CUDA and CUDA-enabled distributions of PyTorch, SpaCy, and Huggingface's Transformers.

 ## r-studio